neuralboot19/mercately-api/README.md

 - Exec `./ngrok http 3000`
 - Sign up on [Karix](https://www.karix.io/)
 - Copy to your `.env` file these variables: `KARIX_ACCOUNT_UID={your Karix ACCOUNT ID}`, and `KARIX_ACCOUNT_TOKEN={your Karix ACCOUNT TOKEN}`.
 These two values can be found in your Karix dashboard after signing up|in.
-- Edit your Retailer and update these two attributes: `whats_app_enabled` set to `true`, and `karix_whatsapp_phone` set to `+13253077759`
+- Edit your Retailer and update these two attributes: `whats_app_enabled` set to `true`, and `karix_whatsapp_phone` set to the sandbox phone number provided and specified in the Karix Dashboard, let's say `+13253077759`, for instance
 - In your Karix dashboard, put the following URL in the text input besides the button `Edit Webhook URL` and click it later, `https://[your ngrok subdomain].ngrok.io/api/v1/karix_whatsapp?account_id={your Retailer ID}`
 - Copy to your `.env` file the next variable: `KARIX_WEBHOOK={https://[your ngrok subdomain].ngrok.io/api/v1/karix_whatsapp}`
 - In your cellphone, save this number `+13253077759`
-- To join the sandbox of your Karix account, you have to send a whatsapp message to the number saved in the past step, with the text indicated in your Karix dashboard, for example, something like this: `join generic-crayfish`.
+- To join your Karix sandbox account, you have to send a whatsapp message, to the number saved in the past step, with the text indicated in your Karix dashboard, for example, something like this: `join generic-crayfish`.
 In general, that's the structure of the message, what changes between accounts is the last part of it, i.e: `join xxxxx-xxxxxx`.
 You should receive an answer with the text that you are already part of the sandbox.

 #### Facebook Messenger
 In order to use the Messenger integration in development mode, you need to follow the next steps: